Last Updated on

 Rooms here are simply elegant, in natural shades of browns and whites, floor to ceiling curtains covering large windows, and tan jute carpeting.
 It’s a restful sanctuary – with great amenities.

 Furthermore, each room boasts a Nespresso machine with a selection of espresso pods.
 The beautiful grey-veined Carrera marble and Pennsylvania bluestone bathrooms feature unique polished nickel footed clawfoot tubs and luxurious Molton Brown products.

 I’ve stayed in some of the best hotels in the world therefore can say with certainty that the beds here are at the top of my list.
 Their downy, cloud-like duvets and soft sheets were tough to leave in the morning.

 Continental Breakfast, which you won’t want to miss for the light, delicate, homemade yogurt and granola, crisp-soft muffins, grilled grapefruit, and more, is complimentary with your room.

 The higher-end Delmonico Room upstairs is refined, and perfect for a special occasion.

-It’s a city-folk-visit-country crowd, dressed funky-smart as if going to an art opening.
-Dishes are adorably inventive: I’d return for the multi-textured-flavored signature Sushi Pizza ($17) and grilled Thai Ribs ($13), alone, but everything is tasty and perfect for sharing.
+Dishes tend to be innovative and mouthwatering.
+I’d return for the multi-textured-flavored signature Sushi Pizza and grilled Thai Ribs, alone.
+But everything is tasty and perfect for sharing.

 403 Broad Restaurant in the historic Emerson House, is Hotel Fauchere’s latest “community based” Pizza-Pasta place.
 Patrons love it for its outrageously delicious baked sweets, crusty pizzas, and reasonable prices.

 Just the Facts

 Superior Rooms start at $180 ($206 with tax) for “Compact Room” weeknights, and include gourmet Continental Breakfast, parking, and wi-fi.
 Consult website for package prices.